qbss/installit/README.md

             sudo insit -U notify-upgrade lspkg lsbins apt-undo-install sudo insit -q --log --uninstall bl medlog wcdl clean-locales

-WARNING:    Uninstalling with this program is permanent!
+WARNING:    Using the --update|-U flags will overwrite existing files, so, if an

-            Using the --update|-U flags will overwrite existing files, so, if an executable just so happens to have the same name, take care not to replace it by mistake!
+            executable just so happens to have the same name, take care not to replace it by mistake!